MicrosoftDocs/azure-docs/articles/backup/save-backup-passphrase-securely-in-azure-key-vault.md

 2. Select **Access control (IAM)** > **+Add** to add role assignment.

-3. The Recovery Services vault identity required the **Set permission on Secret** to create and add the passphrase as a Secret to the Key Vault.
+3. The Recovery Services vault identity requires the **Set permission on Secret** to create and add the passphrase as a Secret to the Key Vault.

-   You can select a *built-in role* such as **Key Vault Secrets Officer** that has the permission (along with other permissions not required for this feature) or create a custom role with only Set permission on Secret.
+   You can select a *built-in role* such as **Key Vault Secrets Officer** that has the permission (along with other permissions not required for this feature) or [create a custom role](../key-vault/general/rbac-guide.md?tabs=azurepowershell#creating-custom-roles) with only Set permission on Secret.

   Select **Details** to view the permissions granted by the role and ensure Set permission on Secret is available.